CH0ico/CVE_choco_7/report.md

 # DESCRIPTION

-- During the security review of "Campus Lost and Found System",I discovered a critical SQL injection vulnerability in the "/tourism/classes/Login.php?f=login " file.
+- During the security review of "Simple Responsive Tourism Website",I discovered a critical SQL injection vulnerability in the "/tourism/classes/Login.php?f=login " file.
 This vulnerability stems from insufficient user input validation of the 'username' parameter, allowing attackers to inject malicious SQL queries.
 Therefore, attackers can gain unauthorized access to databases, modify or delete data, and access sensitive information.
 Immediate remedial measures are needed to ensure system security and protect data integrity.

 # No login or authorization is required to exploit this vulnerability